-An Alternative View on Kinks and Sexual Fantasies
+An Alternative View of Kinks and Sexual Fantasies

-So basing ourselves on Milton Diamond’s remark that “nature loves variety, society hates it” we shall answer the question of whether kink is good or bad from various points, referring ourselves to medicine, psychology, culture, history, sociology and sexology.
+Milton Diamond once said, “Nature loves variety; society hates it.”
+Using that as a springboard, we’ll examine the question of whether kink is good or bad from various viewpoints, referring to medicine, psychology, culture, history, sociology and, of course, sexology.

-The ancient Romans used to practice an interesting ritual.
-A marriage was celebrated by an orgy with groom’s friends having sex with bride, the process being observed by witnesses (another bonus here is a fresh look at the role of the “best man”).
-In his book Sexual Life in Ancient Rome Dr. Otto Kiefer gives the following interpretation of this ritual: from the position of Romans the laws of nature and principles of physics are different from the bonds of wedlock, even opposite to them.
-Therefore a woman who gets married must work off to Mother Nature the sin of abusing it (the nature) by going through a period of free prostitution, thus repaying the pious marriage by provisional impurity.
+The ancient Romans used to practice an interesting ritual — they celebrated each marriage with an orgy.
+The groom’s best friends had sex with the bride as witnesses observed (this sure gives new meaning to the term “best man”).
+In his book Sexual Life in Ancient Rome, Dr. Otto Kiefer gives the following interpretation of this ritual: “From the position of Romans, the laws of nature and principles of physics are different from the bonds of wedlock, even opposite to them.
+Therefore, a woman who gets married must work off to Mother Nature the sin of abusing it (the nature) by going through a period of free prostitution, thus repaying the pious marriage by provisional impurity.”

-Our ancestors obviously, without resorting to any measuring equipment and solely by experience and intuition, felt monogamous relationships to destroy the design of nature and to queer future generations’ pitch – the generations that want to receive the best possible genes.
+Our ancestors, solely by experience and intuition, obviously felt that monogamous relationships destroy the design of nature and may even prevent future generations from receiving the best possible futures and even genes.

-Whatever the science, any conventionalism there shall be precarious because new knowledge is continuously growing on the grave of that traditional and generally accepted.
-That is why the things you were taught at school about birds and bees may be no longer relevant.
+No matter the science, conventionalism is precarious.
+New knowledge is continuously growing on the grave of what is traditional and generally accepted.
+The things you were taught at school about birds and bees may no longer be relevant.

-For instance, thanks to studies on clitoris we have learnt there is no distinction between vaginal and clitoral orgasms in women yet there is an orgasm emerging in different parts of clitoris – its glans and crus clitoridis.
+For instance, thanks to studies on the clitoris, we have learned that there is no distinction between vaginal and clitoral orgasms in women.
+In fact, orgasms emerge in different parts of the clitoris, its glans and crus clitoridis.

-The studies on sex physiology have dazed us with the fact that the existing “mechanism” of frictions is designated for women having several sexual partners per one ovulation cycle.
-In the course of frictions a wide head of the penis creates vacuum in the vagina so that during the “back” motion the sperm of the previous partner is drawn from the vagina to be substituted by that of current partner during ejaculation.
-And you thought there was any other purpose of these motions implied by Mother Nature?
+Countless studies on sex physiology have revealed the dizzying fact that a woman’s “frictions mechanism” is designed for women to have several sexual partners per ovulation cycle.
+Over the course of frictions, the wide head of the penis creates a vacuum in the vagina, so that during the “back” motion, the sperm of the previous partner is drawn from the vagina, to be substituted by that of the current partner during ejaculation.
+Bet you never thought Mother Nature was so kinky.

 Sexual kinks and society